irinanita/issue-tracker/README.md

 > # Milestone Project for Code Institute - Full Stack Frameworks with Django Module - By Irina Nita
 ---
 This project is an Issue Tracker build with Django.
-As it is clear from the name this web app is an issue tracker.
 Easy to use and very efficient for team work.
-The web app itself is a demo version of the final product.
-By registering to the demo version users can contribute to its improvement and give it a go to see its awesome features.
-Then they can purchase this app  to make working on their own projects more efficient and clear for the entire team involved.
+The web app itself is a demo version of the final product, the entire process is meant to familiarise users with app and prompt them to buy it.
+By registering to the demo version users can contribute to its improvement, by adding bug or feature related tickets while learning about the product i the process.
+Users can purchase this app and use it for their own projects and make team work a more enjoyable and efficient experience for the entire team.

-> Note : This is the initial version of the Readme file while the whole project is still at the beginning, so it may be subjected to considerable changes until the final version.
-All the features and UX ar still to be implemented.

 ## UX
 There are two categories of users registered and not, both of them represent potential customers that may be buying the app.
-* **NOT** registered users .Will be shown only the landing page with all the details and reasons why this app may be useful to them.
+* **NOT** registered users.
+Are shown only the landing page with all the details and reasons why this app may be useful to them.
 They will be prompted to register and try out the app.
 * **Registered** users.
-Will have access to all the web app's functionalities
+Have access to all the web app's functionalities
-* Carousel displayed for both type of users as registered users may not have yet purchase the product this may be a reminder and a prompt why they should
+* Carousel displayed for both type of users as registered users may not have yet purchase the product this may be a reminder and serve as call to action
-* Any action can be finalized in less than two steps
+* UX is intuitive and clear
 * Feedback is given at the end of important events through alert messages
-* Navigation throughout the website is simple and intuitive
+* Navigation throughout the website is simple
 * Colour palette is meant to make content easily readable and eye pleasing, providing good contrast between text and background

 ### Wireframes